neel7777/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+    Sessions are a way to persist data across requests.
+They can be used to save authentication info so a user doesn't need to re enter credentials on every new request

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    bcrypt allows us to hash a password which makes it more difficult for security breaches.

 - [ ] What does bcrypt do to slow down attackers?

+    bcrypt hashes the password, which effectively means that they scramble the password into a random string of letters and numbers, requiring attackers to know the hash, the algorithm used, and how many rounds to recreate the hash and access the server.

 - [ ] What are the three parts of the JSON Web Token?

+    The header - algorithm with token time, the payload - claims info or data that is stored in the token, and the signature - string signed with a secret.

 ## Minimum Viable Product